-- Two shades of red occur frequently in Elizabethan clothing.
+- Two shades of red frequently occur in Elizabethan clothing.
 A russet red, made from the plant called madder created a warm, homey hue, while a brighter crimson red, made from imported dyes was reserved for royalty.

-Elizabethan Style - The Layered Look
+Elizabethan Style: The Layered Look

-Undergarments made of linen were easy to wash and often the only garments that were laundered.
-Both men and women wore similar under shirts, much like the under tunics of the Middles Ages.
+Undergarments made of linen were easy to wash, and often the only garments that were laundered.
+Both men and women wore similar undershirts, much like the under tunics of the Middles Ages.
 Women's under-gowns, or smocks, reached the knee or fell full length.

 A kirtle was a long, slightly fitted dress without a defined waistline, a simple garment similar to those worn during the Middle Ages.
-On top of this, a woman wore a bodice, several layers of petti-coats (or skirts), and a cloak.
+On top of this, a woman wore a bodice, several layers of petticoats (or skirts), and a cloak.